reaptor/elmish-land/docs/docs/core-concepts/shared.md

 ```

 ## Reading Shared data from pages
 Often you need to read data from Shared from pages.
-Every page's `init`, `update` and `view` function first argument is the `SharedModel`.
+Every page's `init`, `update` and `view` functions first argument is the `SharedModel`.

 ```fsharp
 // A Page.fs file